-Students in the Educator Preparation program must have sufficient abilities to perform the following:

-- Physical and sensory motor abilities (mobility/vision/hearing, etc. including with accommodations) to ensure a safe environment, and to respond quickly in the event of emergency; - Oral communication skills in English to express and exchange information and ideas, as well as to interpret important instructions to children, adolescents, colleagues, and parents; - Reading and writing skills to: - read college level textbooks; - o accurately record students' daily progress and milestones as well as a variety of reports; and - Cognitive abilities that facilitate organization, integration of materials and information; - For students preparing for roles as professional educators, the ability to interpret and evaluate information/data; - Ability to work in a variety of situations, including: - working well with others; - working with frequent interruptions; - responding appropriately to unexpected situations; - coping with extreme variations in workload and stress levels.
+- Students in the educator preparation program must have sufficient abilities to perform the following: - Physical and sensory motor abilities (mobility/vision/ hearing, etc. Including with accommodations) to ensure a safe environment, and to respond quickly in the event of emergency; - Oral communication skills in english to express and exchange information and ideas, as well as to interpret important instructions to children, adolescents, colleagues, and parents; - Reading and writing skills to: - Read college level textbooks; - Accurately record students' daily progress and milestones as well as a variety of reports; and - Cognitive abilities that facilitate organization, integration of materials and information; - For students preparing for roles as professional educators, the ability to interpret and evaluate information/data; - Ability to work in a variety of situations, including: - Working well with others; - ° Working with frequent interruptions; - Responding appropriately to unexpected situations; - Coping with extreme variations in workload and stress levels.